Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Methods

 \subsection{Observations}

 We use high-resolution, high-cadence EUV data from Solar Orbiter \citep{Muller_etal:2020}.
-The data are obtained from the 174~\AA\ pass-band of the High Resolution Imager telescope that is part of the Extreme Ultraviolet Imager \citep[HRI$_{\mathrm{EUV}}$;][]{Rochus_etal:2020}.
+The data are obtained from the 174~\AA\ passband of the High Resolution Imager telescope that is part of the Extreme Ultraviolet Imager \citep[HRI$_{\mathrm{EUV}}$;][]{Rochus_etal:2020}.
 For this study, we reviewed the publicly available catalog\footnote{\url{https://sidc.be/EUI/data/states/}} \citep[data release 6.0,][]{Kraaikamp_etal:2023} to select HRI$_{\mathrm{EUV}}$ level-2 observations of CBPs from 2021 to 2023 that feature a jet spine.
 We prioritized those taken at $\alpha_{\mathrm{Earth}}$, the longitudinal separation between the Earth and Solar Orbiter, between 15$^{\circ}$ and 55$^{\circ}$ to explore a range slightly offset from the Solar Dynamics Observatory \citep[SDO;][]{Pesnell_etal:2012}, while maintaining sufficient overlap for comparative analysis.
 An additional key criterion for the selection was the presence of a sufficiently long observational sequence; this way, we included only observations with at least 100 frames.
 In total, we have found eleven clear datasets whose details are summarized in Table~\ref{tab:solo_observations}.
 Concerning the data processing, the images of each dataset are co-aligned to the first image of the series, taking the shift and rotation information of the metadata provided in the image headers and applying spline interpolation \citep[see also][]{Chitta_etal:2022,Mandal_etal:2022,Lim_etal:2024,Petrova_etal:2024}.
+We have also accounted for solar rotation in the co-alignment.
 No further processing is applied to enhance the HRI$_{\mathrm{EUV}}$ images shown in this paper.

 We have also employed 171 \AA\ data from the Atmospheric Imaging Assembly \citep[AIA;][]{Lemen_etal:2012} and photospheric magnetograms from the Helioseismic and Magnetic Imager \citep[HMI;][]{Scherrer_etal:2012} onboard SDO for comparison and context purposes.